Kasilof River Mooring Buoy - General Permit

 When applying please note that each single buoy requires its own permit and separate fees

 Located on Alaska’s Kenai Peninsula the Kasilof River is a relatively large, partially glacial-fed river stretching almost 20 miles; flowing north, northwest; draining Tustumena Lake before emptying into the Upper Cook Inlet.
-The Kasilof River is the second most productive freshwater fishery on the Peninsula and the second largest source of Chinook (King) Salmon in the state.

 Commercial use of mooring buoys within the lower Kasilof River is currently regulated in time and space by the U.S. Army Corps of Engineers (USACE) and is limited to approximately 121 buoy locations.
 Buoy locations are separated by 165 feet in the lower river and 135 feet in the upper river as a result of navigational restrictions imposed by the United States Coast Guard.
 Currently, individuals or businesses can apply to the USACE and receive a General Permit to secure one of the limited buoys locations.